Spherically Symmetric, Metrically Static, Isolated Systems in Quasi-Metric Gravity: Metrically static, spherically symmetric systems

-What is measured by means of distant orbiters is not the ``bare'' mass $M_t$ itself but rather the combination $M_tG$.
-We have, however, {\em defined} $G$ to be a constant.
-And as might be expected, it turns out that the variation of $M_tG$ with $t$ as inferred from equation (59) is exactly that found directly from the formal variation of the active mass $M_t$ with $t$ by using equations (8) and (48).
-This means that the dynamically measured mass increase should not be taken as an indication of actual particle creation but that the general dynamically measured mass scale should be taken to change via a linear increase of $M_t$ with $t$, and that this is directly reflected in the gravitational field of the source.
-That is, measured in atomic units active mass increases linearly with epoch in accordance with equation (48).
+What is measured by means of distant orbiters is not the ``bare'' mass $M^{\rm (MA)}_t+M^{\rm (EM)}_t$ itself but rather the combination $M^{\rm (MA)}_tG^{\rm S}+M^{\rm (EM)}_tG^{\rm B}$.
+We have, however, {\em defined} $G^{\rm S}$ and $G^{\rm B}$ to be constants.
+And as might be expected, it turns out that the variation of $M^{\rm (MA)}_tG^{\rm S}+M^{\rm (EM)}_tG^{\rm B}$ with $t$ as inferred from equation (64) is exactly that found directly from the formal variation of the active masses $M_t^{\rm (MA)}={\frac{t}{t_0}}M_{t_0}^{\rm (MA)}$ and $M_t^{\rm (EM)}={\frac{t}{t_0}}M_{t_0}^{\rm (EM)}$ with $t$ by using equation (8).
+This means that the dynamically measured mass increase should not be taken as an indication of actual particle creation but that the general dynamically measured mass scale should be taken to change via a linear increase of $M_t^{\rm (MA)}$ and $M_t^{\rm (EM)}$ with $t$, and that this is directly reflected in the gravitational field of the source.
+That is, measured in atomic units, active mass increases linearly with epoch in accordance with equation (8) (for photon energy this only works when including the cosmic redshift of photon energy in an expanding source).

-The dynamical measurement of the mass of the central object by means of distant orbiters does not represent a local test experiment.
-Nevertheless the dynamically measured mass increase thus found is just as ``real" as the expansion in the sense that neither should be neglected on extended scales.
+Any dynamical measurement of the mass of a central object by means of distant orbiters does not represent a local test experiment.
+Nevertheless, the dynamically measured mass increase thus found is just as ``real" as the expansion in the sense that neither should be neglected on extended scales.
 This must be so since in quasi-metric relativity, the global scale increase and the dynamically measured mass increase are two different aspects of the same basic phenomenon.